ChanThaMaung/Information-Communication-Technology-project-9785---Group-2-S2-2024/README.md

   Currently, I'm considering changing the data flow of Emitter and Verifier.
 At the moment, both an emitter and a verifier need to sign two contracts in order add the transactions to the blockchain.
 This causes a major problem:
 -  If a verifier/emitter signs the first transaction but then accidentally rejects the second transaction, only the transaction for the first contract is stored on the blockchain.

+### Update to Changelog 2.2: added country as a filter box and data display.
 ## Changelog 2.2:

 Mainly contributed by Tom, the all-transactions page is now complete.
 Users can filter any key search.